Ccmiller93/web-sprint-challenge-javascript-fundamentals/README.md

 3. What is closure?

-gives access to functions within a function
+gives access to a child function, the scope, of a parent function

 4. Describe the four rules of the 'this' keyword.